Annguyen0410/CatMouseGame-New/README.md

 ### In the public folder:
 ### index.html
-This script has all the html code for all pages on the website.
+This script has all the code that generates the content that's shown on each page of the website.

 ### style.css
 This script has all the css code that controls what the UI on each page of the website looks like.